jhuapl-bio/taxtriage/docs/usage.md

 ![Launchpad2](images/taxtriagelaunchpad2.png)

-Next, Run the pipeline from the Launchpad
+Next, Run the pipeline from the Launchpad.
+Be aware that all inputs to the S3 bucket are tailored for my example.
+You own inputs will vary including things like `low_memory` or database name used

 [cloud_run_2.webm](https://user-images.githubusercontent.com/50592701/192596313-7e30f285-dc1d-4c62-99d2-5791a5d8c0e9.webm)